Tristan Degreef

-Tristan Degreef (born 19 January 2005 in Leuven) is a Belgian professional footballer who plays as a winger for Belgian Pro League club Anderlecht.
+Tristan Degreef (born 19 January 2005) is a Belgian professional footballer who plays as a winger for Belgian Pro League club Anderlecht.

 Career

 Degreef is a youth product of Anderlecht, signing his first contract in July 2021.
 He made his professional debut on 22 February 2024, in a 2–2 Belgian Pro League home draw against Union Saint-Gilloise.

 International career

 Degreef is a youth international for Belgium.